The scanned colors differ from the original colors. What should I do?

 Try the following:

-- Change the Display Gamma setting to match your output device, such as a monitor or printer, in the Epson Scan Configuration window.
+- Click Configuration, select the Color tab, and change the Display Gamma setting to match your output device, such as a monitor or printer, in the Color menu.
 See Epson Scan Help for details.

-- Adjust the Auto Exposure setting in Epson Scan’s Professional Mode.
+- Adjust the Auto Exposure setting in Professional Mode.
 Also try selecting a different Tone Correction setting.
-See Adjusting the Color and Other Image Settings for documents and photos or Adjusting the Color and Other Image Settings for film and slides.
+See Adjusting the Color and Other Image Settings.

 - Check the color matching and color management capabilities of your computer, display adapter, and software.
 Some computers can change the palette of colors on your screen.
 See your software and hardware manuals for details.

-- Use the color management system for your computer: ICM for Windows or ColorSync for Mac OS X. With Windows, add a color profile that matches your monitor to improve on-screen color matching.
-Also, see Scanning and Printing Color Accurate Images.
-(Exact color matching is very difficult.
-Check your software and monitor documentation for information on color matching and calibration.)
+- Use the color management system for your computer: ICM for Windows, or ColorSync for Mac OS X. Add a color profile that matches your monitor to improve on-screen color matching.
+Exact color matching is very difficult.
+Check your software and monitor documentation for information on color matching and calibration.
+Note: